Jump to section

 Generally, there’s no fee to access or listen to a podcast.
 If you find that this medium works well for you, feel free to download as many as you like.
 If you’re not sure where to start, however, here are some things to keep in mind when choosing a mental health podcast to listen to:

 The host will be your constant companion through every episode you listen to.
-It makes sense to choose a host you find appealing — even if it’s only because you like their voice.
+Choosing a host you find appealing makes sense — even if it’s only because you like their voice.

 Many authors, speakers, and public personalities host podcasts, so if there’s someone you like on another platform, check their social media and find out if they have a podcast, too.
 Most will provide links to their show on platforms like iTunes, Stitcher, Anchor, and Spotify.